+356-2033-01-78

 Once the residence permit is approved, applicants may move to Malta.

-Yes, you may apply for Malta permanent residency after five years of legally living in the country.
-You’ll need to prove a stable income, knowledge of the Maltese or English and take an integration course.
+Yes, you may apply for Malta permanent residence after 5 years of legally living in the country.
+You’ll need to prove a stable income, knowledge of Maltese or English, and take an integration course.

-Malta permanent residency is a lifelong status.
-However, the ID cards should be renewed every five years.
+Malta permanent residence is a lifelong status.
+However, the ID cards should be renewed every 5 years.

 How to get permanent residence in Malta?

-Wealthy foreigners may apply for Malta permanent residency by investment if they meet the requirements:
+Wealthy foreigners may apply for Malta permanent residence by investment if they meet the requirements:

 • are over 18;